MRiczo/kickstater-analysis/README.md

 # kickstater-analysis
-Analysis of Kickstarter Data for theater related trends
+Analysis of Kickstarter Data for Theater Related Trends